Find us on Facebook

 The North Lake communities are similar to many rural areas of our country.
 We face the lack of jobs, business closings, loss of full-time residents, and absentee landlords hijacking key commercial real estate.

-In the upcoming months, meetings will be held in the north lake area to discuss our issues, brainstorm solutions, and work out a game plan.
-Since the County General Plan and Community Plans are stalled due to budgeting, we must be creatively proactive and speak with a united, loud voice to to effect change.
+In the upcoming months, meetings will be held in the north lake area to discuss our issues, brainstorm solutions, and work out a game plan in the context of the General Plan update.
+Since the County General Plan and Community Plans will be in the update process, we must be creatively proactive and speak with a united, loud voice to to effect change.

 Become a "Save Trinity Lake's Water" Activist ...